Life: Metagenomic

 A 2016 metagenomic representation of the tree of life, unrooted, using ribosomal protein sequences.
-Bacteria are at top (left and right); Archaea at bottom; Eukaryotes in green at bottom right.
+Bacteria are at the top (left and right); Archaea at bottom; Eukaryotes in green at bottom right.

 Composition

 Chemical elements

 All life forms require certain core chemical elements for their biochemical functioning.
 These include carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur—the elemental macronutrients for all organisms.
 Together these make up nucleic acids, proteins and lipids, the bulk of living matter.
 Five of these six elements comprise the chemical components of DNA, the exception being sulfur.
 The latter is a component of the amino acids cysteine and methionine.
 The most abundant of these elements in organisms is carbon, which has the desirable attribute of forming multiple, stable covalent bonds.
 This allows carbon-based (organic) molecules to form the immense variety of chemical arrangements described in organic chemistry.

 Alternative hypothetical types of biochemistry have been proposed that eliminate one or more of these elements, swap out an element for one not on the list, or change required chiralities or other chemical properties.